 When funding permits, we also sponsor Graduate Student Researchers.
 Our graduate students have been from Anthropology, Latin American and Latino Studies, Feminist Studies, and Film & Digital Media.

-Students are primarily accepted into the Lab one time per year (Spring quarter) or during the summer recruitment effort for transfer and incoming students.
-Students receive most of their research training in September before the official start of Fall quarter.
+Students are primarily accepted into the lab one time per year in spring quarter.
+Students receive most of their research training in September before the official start of fall quarter.
 Students must be available to participate in our September training sessions in order to be eligible for consideration.

 “As an undocumented student I feel empowered to be able to digitally transcend borders and to learn open source skills in order to further the work for human rights in the Americas.”